Vimium is a free browser extension for the Google Chrome web browser that adds numerous new keyboard shortcuts to the browser.

 The controls become available directly after installation and can be used to achieve various goals in the Google browser.

 It is for instance possible to press h, j, k or l to scroll left, down, up or right, press gg to automatically scroll to the top, or Shift-G to reach the bottom of the active page.

 More useful than commands that are already available, albeit set to different keys, are the additional options that are provided by Vimium

 Chrome users with Vimium installed can press t to open a new tab, d to close the active tab, u to restore the last closed tab and Shift-J or Shift-K to navigate quickly between tabs.

 That's just a sample of the possibilities that the extension offers.
-Other commands of interest are Shift-H and Shift-L that enable you to go back or forward in history.
-This especially is useful for users who usually right-click to do that, as the right-click menu does not always offer that functionality.
+Other commands of interest are Shift-H and Shift-L to go back or forward in history.
+The latter is especially useful for users who usually right-click to do that, as the right-click menu does not always offer that functionality.

 The key r reloads the current page, and y copies the url to the clipboard.